Gift Johnbull

-Gift Johnbull (born 11 September 1991) is a Nigerian politician, development advocate, and Senior Special Assistant to the President of Nigeria on Community Engagement for the South–South region.
+Gift Johnbull (born 11 September 1991) is a Nigerian politician, development advocate, and Senior Special Adviser to the President of Nigeria on Community Engagement for the South–South region.
 She is known for her grassroots political organizing, agricultural empowerment initiatives, and advocacy for women and youth inclusion in governance.

 Early life and education

 Gift Johnbull was born on 11 September 1991 in Jos, Plateau State, and raised in Effurun, Delta State.
 She holds a Bachelor of Science in Environmental Science and Resource Management from the National Open University of Nigeria and a Master of Science in Strategy and Security Administration from the Nigerian Defence Academy, Kaduna.
 She is currently pursuing a PhD in Conflict, Security, and Strategic Studies at the National Institute for Legislative and Democratic Studies, Abuja.

 Career

 Political engagement and civic activism

 Johnbull gained prominence as a grassroots political organizer through civic engagement initiatives, including the "Get Your PVC" voter registration campaign in Cross River State.
 She served on key political committees during the APC Presidential Primaries and delegate selection processes.

+In 2022, Gift was a valuable member of the Protocol Committee responsible for creating and executing an official procedure that governed the successful presidential primaries of the All Progressives Congress (APC), which led to the emergence of the presidential Candidate, Bola Ahmed Tinubu.

 She has held roles in several civil society organisations, including as National Coordinator of the Aspire Young Women Forum, where she led empowerment programs for young women.
 She also participated in the APC Progressive Youth Conference in 2021, mobilizing over 3,000 participants.